 - Conflict minerals currently refer to gold, tin, tantalum and tungsten, the derivatives of cassiterite, columbite-tantalite and wolframite, regardless of where they are sourced, processed or sold.

 - The covered countries include: Democratic Republic of Congo, Central African Republic, Sudan, Zambia, Angola, Congo Republic, Tanzania, Burundi, Rwanda and Uganda.

 Flowserve supports the objectives and intent of this conflict minerals legislation and will fulfill its SEC reporting requirements.

-Additionally, we are committed to working toward a conflict free supply chain by implementing a management program integrated with our policies and processes to align our worldwide suppliers with this policy.
-Our Conflict Minerals program will be addressed in our Supplier Code of Business Conduct, our Terms and Conditions with suppliers, and our Purchase Order requirements.
+Additionally, we are committed to working toward a conflict-free supply chain by implementing a management program integrated with our policies and processes to align our worldwide suppliers with this policy.
+Our Conflict Minerals program is addressed in our Supplier Code of Conduct, our Global Suppliers Terms & Conditions and our purchase order requirements.

-- Flowserve is committed to educating our employees and our suppliers to ensure improved visibility in regards to the origin of the minerals and compliance by not knowingly sourcing Conflict Minerals from Covered Countries that are not deemed “conflict free”.
+- Flowserve is committed to educating our employees and our suppliers to ensure improved visibility in regard to the origin of the minerals as well as compliance by not knowingly sourcing conflict minerals from covered countries that are not deemed conflict-free.

-If we discover that the use of any of these Conflict Minerals by Flowserve is found to originate from the Covered Countries, from sources that are not deemed "conflict free", we will take actions to transition toward a conflict free status.
+If we discover that the use of any of these conflict minerals is found to originate from the covered countries and from sources that are not deemed conflict-free, we will take actions to transition toward a conflict-free status.
 Given the complexity and variety of our product offering and global supply chain, we understand that this will require an investment in resources and take time, but we are committed to meeting this goal and will be transparent in our progress toward this end.
 If you would like further information regarding this matter, please email us at [email protected].